SabanaHerons/Robocup2019/README.md

-# B-Human Code Release
+# Sabana Herons Code Release

-This is the official 2018 B-Human code release.
+This is the official 2019 Sabana Herons code release.

-* The 2017 code release is tagged with "coderelease2017".

-* The 2016 code release is tagged with "coderelease2016".

-* The 2015 code release is tagged with "coderelease2015".

-* The 2014 code release is tagged with "coderelease2014".

-* The 2013 code release is tagged with "coderelease2013".
+Based on B-Human 2018 code release.

 # Robocup2019